AnatolyAdamovich/AnatolyAdamovich/README.md

 </div>

- 💜 i love  learning and keep a <a href="https://github.com/AnatolyAdamovich/learning">repository</a> where I collect my notes.
+ 💜 i keep a <a href="https://github.com/AnatolyAdamovich/learning">repository</a> where I collect my notes from self-study.

- there are also some my projects:
+ there are also some projects:
 - 🆕 <a href="https://github.com/AnatolyAdamovich/kontur-internship-2022">news classification</a> using classical machine learning
 - 🌀 <a href="https://github.com/AnatolyAdamovich/graph-analysis">graph library</a> based on an object-oriented programming approach